facebook/bpfilter/doc/developers/tests.rst

 Check tests
 -----------

-Check tests leverage the ``clang-tidy``, ``clang-format``, and ``shellcheck`` tools to ensure code quality and style consistency across the codebase.
+Check tests leverage the ``clang-tidy``, ``clang-format``, ``shellcheck``, and ``include-what-you-use`` tools to ensure code quality and style consistency across the codebase.
 They help identify potential issues early in the development process.
 Any warning or error reported by these tools will cause the check tests to fail.

 - ``clang-tidy``: static analyzer for C/C++ code.
 - ``clang-format``: code formatter for C/C++ code.
 - ``shellcheck``: static analyzer for shell scripts.
+- ``include-what-you-use``: analyzes #include directives in C/C++ source files.

 Harness